 How to Choose the Right Pumpkin

 Pumpkins belong to the squash family (technically a fruit) and while often baked into decadent desserts, it’s packed full of nutrients.
-It is rich in vitamin A an antioxidant which gives a pumpkin it’s rich orange colour and has disease-fighting powers (specifically beta-carotene and lutein Zeaxanthin that helps support eye health).
+It is rich in beta-carotene (precursor to vitamin A), an antioxidant which gives a pumpkin it’s rich orange colour and has disease-fighting powers (beta-carotene and lutein Zeaxanthin present in pumpkins help to support eye health).
 It’s also a good source of vitamin C and provides fibre and potassium.

 Note that it’s important to purchase canned pumpkin that isn’t sweetened – it will say ‘pure pumpkin’.
 Canned pumpkin pie filling is mixed with sugar and spices and isn’t to be used in these recipes.
 Now, if you’re ambitious and want to make your own puree look for cooking pumpkins (often labelled as Sugar Pumpkins).
 The pumpkins that you buy to carve for Halloween aren’t meant for eating.
 I found that out the hard way a long time ago!

 My Favourite Pumpkin Recipes

 Here is a round-up of my favourite cozy pumpkin recipes – happy cooking my friends!